WinMagic/LIT/README.md

    - `rundll32 "C:\Windows\System32\WmKsp.dll" Register`

 5. **Run the Server**
-   - Launch the demo server (listens for mTLS)
+   - Launch the test server  (Only if you built your own)
-   - Verify it trusts the issuing CA used by Live Key Engine

 6. **Run the Client**
+   - The LiveKey gets created by LiveKeyEngine service at user's Login/Unlock, check the logfile for possible issues C:\Windows\Temp\LiveKeyEngine.log
+   - Launch Web Browser
-   - The client uses the TPM‑bound key + mTLS to login to server
+   - Navigate to https://lit.winmagic.dev for passwordless login
-   - Observe successful authentication based on Identity Pulse

 ---

 ## Architecture (High‑Level)